huangsam/ultimate-python/CONTRIBUTING.md

 ---

 The repository consists of documentation and Python modules.
-Before you contribute to the repository with a pull request, review all the standards listed in upcoming sections.
+Before you contribute to the repository with a pull request, review all of the standards listed in upcoming sections.
 That way, you can maintain the craftsmanship of this project and still make an impact on the developers using this project for learning purposes.